onzfonz/comp227/src/content/2/en/part2e.md

 This is a reasonable initial value for `tasks` since we will be storing multiple tasks in that state.

-If the state were to hold a "single thing", a better initial value would be `null` since it denotes that there is *nothing* in the state initially.
+If the state were to hold a "single thing", a better initial value would be `null` since it indicates that there is *nothing* in the state initially.
 Let us try what happens if we use this initial value:

 ```js